ceolson/handwriting-reader/documentation.md

 No need to run the training files to run our project.
 These are left in the submission for reference.
 In case you DO want to re-run the training, simply type “`python train.py`”.

-!(/screenshots/input.png)
+!(/screenshots/input.png?raw=true | width=549 height=417)

 Users can either draw in the white box or upload an image to be recognized.
 Once uploaded, the user hits “Go” and is redirected to the following page:

-!(/screenshots/input.png)
+!(/screenshots/input.png?raw=true | width=515 height=295)

 This page displays our networks guess.
 We also give the user the option to help our network learn.
 Simply type in the number that the prediction should be.

 Credits: The software depends on the Keras library for Python3, which uses the Tensorflow library to create, train, and run the neural network.
-The training data was taken from the free MNIST database hosted here `mnist`.
+The training data was taken from the free MNIST database hosted here `http://yann.lecun.com/exdb/mnist/`.
 This project was inspired by the Detexify web app here `http://detexify.kirelabs.org/classify.html`.